 - 615. Leadership (3).
-Study of theories, models, and techniques for enhancing effective leadership in group settings in the context of site based management; practical applications through self-analysis and skill development. - Measurement and Evaluation in Education (3).
+Study of theories, models, and techniques for enhancing effective leadership in group settings in the context of site based management; practical applications through self-analysis and skill development. - 620.
+Measurement and Evaluation in Education (3).
 Current issues in educational measurement and evaluation, including qualitative and quantitative data analysis and strategies for program development and improvement. - 633.
 Funding for School Improvement (3).
-Developing state, federal, local, and grant resources to enhance school improvement. - 691.
+Developing state, federal, local, and grant resources to enhance school improvement. - 670.
+Facilitating Quality Instruction in Mathematics with Colleagues (3).
+Provides opportunities to gather, interpret, and to work with teachers to evaluate materials and best practices related to the teaching of mathematics.
+Evidence of inquiry may include presentations, lesson plans, projects, and lessons taught by teachers, etc. - 672.
+Facilitating Quality Instruction in Literacy with Colleagues (3).
+Provides opportunities to gather, interpret, and to work with teachers to evaluate materials and best practices related to the teaching of literacy.
+Evidence of inquiry may include presentations, lesson plans, projects, and lessons taught by teachers, etc. - 691.
 Advanced Research in Education I (3).
 Prerequisite for all majors: EFD 632; prerequisites for ECE and EED majors: ECE/EED 631 and ECE/EED 642.
 Identification and analysis of problems specific to the current educational environment with emphasis on development of innovative and unique solutions.
 Must be taken after all basic and concentration requirements have been successfully completed. - 692.
 Advanced Research in Education II (3).
 Prerequisite: EFD 681.
 Continuation of identification and analysis of problems specific to the current educational environment with emphasis on development of innovative and unique solutions.
 Must be taken in the last semester of enrollment.